 If you consider the BMW the “baseline”, then obviously the Toyota Corolla is going to look like total crap which should never be considered, but because we look at the Toyota Corolla as the “baseline” car, we’re able to see its pros and cons properly in comparison with the “luxury” BMW.

 Do you need the extra features that Wacom offers, or is a tablet which “does the job” enough for your art?
 As long as you know what extra features Wacom offers, you should be able to see whether it’s necessary for you as an individual to pay more for a Wacom, or save money and settle with an alternative.

 What I aim to do with this blog is to inform people (mainly artists) about their drawing tablet choices.
 I want to give them an overall view of the current drawing tablet market and help people find out whether avoiding Wacom and saving money is an option for them.
 Or if they’re better off staying with Wacom due to certain features that you can’t get from any other company.

 Unfortunately, I only look at the market from a North American point of view, so the prices I mention and comparisons I make may not be the same for your region.
 Even so, I believe that it is still worthwhile for you to know all the other options that are out there, so do not let the region difference deter you.

-Please note that this blog is being run by a single person, so updates and new content may be sparse.
+Please note that this blog is being run by a single person as a hobby, so updates and new content may be sparse.